Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Experiments

-\textbf{Results.} MCFlow achieves competitive performance on MP-20 and shows improved performance on MPTS-52, which contains larger unit cells (\cref{tab:csp}).
-This improvement reflects the proposed composition- and symmetry-aware ordering and permutation augmentation.
-MCFlow saturates significantly earlier than FlowMM and DiffCSP in CSP match rate, demonstrating superior sampling efficiency (\cref{fig:integration_steps}).
-We also observe consistent scaling behavior across model sizes, as detailed in \cref{app:scaling}.
+\textbf{Results.} MCFlow achieves competitive performance on MP-20 and improved performance on MPTS-52, which contains larger unit cells (\cref{tab:csp}).
+The proposed ordering and augmentation drive these gains (\cref{tab:ablation,tab:ordering_ablation}); the larger margin on MPTS-52 reflects the DiT's scaling advantage on longer sequences.
+MCFlow saturates significantly earlier than FlowMM and DiffCSP in CSP match rate (\cref{fig:integration_steps}).
+We also observe consistent scaling behavior across model sizes, as detailed in \cref{fig:scaling}; on MP-20, multi-sample match rate saturates around the base model while RMSE continues to improve with scale, whereas MPTS-52 benefits from scale across both metrics.
 Noisy guidance (NG) further improves single-sample generation accuracy, as demonstrated by the ablation study in \cref{app:guidance}.
-Further qualitative samples illustrating diversity given a composition given a composition are provided in \cref{app:visualizations}.
+Further qualitative samples illustrating structural diversity are provided in \cref{app:visualizations}.
+MCFlow also attains the highest polymorph-aware match rate (\cref{tab:metre}) and leads under both filtered and unfiltered match rate evaluations (\cref{tab:unfiltered_mr}).